 For the tech savvy, another option is to buy a camera (only) that communicates directly with your favorite iDevice (or PC).

-A higher quality camera that gets excellent reviews is The Nest Camera ~ $189 — another great product from Nest.
-This camera works wonderfully assuming you have fast wi-fi service.
-It allows you to monitor your baby from any smartphone or tablet, has great video/sound quality and good battery life.
-Works well as a (non-concealed) Nanny cam well — you can say hi to baby on your lunch break 🙂
+The Nest is a higher quality camera that gets excellent reviews.
+This camera works wonderfully… assuming you have fast wi-fi service.
+It allows you to monitor your baby from any smartphone or tablet, has great video/sound quality, good battery life, and now works with Amazon Alexa, too.
+It also operates well as a (non-concealed) Nanny cam — you can say hi to baby on your lunch break 🙂

-We like their regular sound monitor, but Angelcare is actually known for their “movement” monitors, which detect a baby’s movement, or lack thereof.
-Their movement monitors come with a sensor pad that is placed under the crib mattress and will alarm if no movement is detected within 20 seconds.
-The idea is that a parent could rouse their baby from their too-deep sleep and prevent their baby from dying of SIDS.
+We like its regular sound monitor, but Angelcare is actually known for its “movement” monitors, which detect a baby’s movement, or lack thereof.
+The Angelcare movement monitors come with a sensor pad that is placed under the crib mattress and will alarm if no movement is detected within 20 seconds.
+The idea is that a parent could rouse a baby from her too-deep sleep and prevent the baby from dying of SIDS.

-The Angelcare Movement and Sound Monitor is about $78 and includes both the voice monitor and the movement sensor equipment.
+The Angelcare Movement and Sound Monitor includes both the voice monitor and the movement sensor equipment.

-Brand new this year, Angelcare now offers the only wireless movement sensor pad on the market (AC417 & AC517) and uses Angelcare’s new activity analytics to track baby’s movement level.
+Angelcare now offers the only wireless movement sensor pad on the market (AC417 & AC517) and uses new activity analytics to track baby’s movement level.
 The only difference between the two is the screen size and pricing.

 All of Angelcare’s monitors are very highly rated.
 The benefit of these Angelcare products is that you get a sound or video monitor included and don’t have to buy one separately (as opposed to the others listed below).
 The sound or video monitor component can be used after the scary SIDS days are over, which makes it a better value.

-The Babysense movement monitor is another highly-rated, reliable, “under the mattress” monitor.
-It’s very easy to set up and provides reliable service with few false alarms.
+The Babysense 7 movement monitor is the new-and-improved version of the very well-rated Babysense 5s.
+It’s an “under the mattress” monitor that’s very easy to set up and provides reliable service.
+The device sounds an alarm if it detects a stoppage or irregularity in breathing patterns, and the 7 is distinct from the 5s for its enhanced sensitivity.
 If you already own a sound or video monitor and are only looking for a movement monitor, definitely check it out.
 Again, we think the Angelcare is a better value because you don’t have to purchase an additional sound or video monitor.

-These units are small, battery-powered, and clip directly onto the diaper.
+Another type of movement monitor is an attachable device: these units are small, battery-powered, and clip directly onto the diaper or the baby.
 They are also much more likely to fall off or become displaced, which means you’re going to get a lot more false alarms.
 The benefit is that they’re great for travel or “sleeping around,” especially if your baby doesn’t sleep consistently in the same place.

-Again, the Snuza can be used anywhere baby happens to be sleeping (as opposed to the Angelcare, which is permanently(ish) installed under a mattress).
+The Snuza clips onto your baby’s diaper and monitors abdominal movements.
+If movement stops, it vibrates to rouse your baby, and when this fails (three times) it will alarm you.
+Since it attaches to baby’s diaper, the Snuza can be used anywhere baby happens to be sleeping (as opposed to the Angelcare, which is permanently(ish) installed under a mattress); this makes it great for families who travel a lot or use different sleeping surfaces around the house. *However, since it can pick up on external movements, the Snuza is not designed for bed-sharing, or use during motion (i.e., in a stroller or car seat).
 Generally speaking, parents are very happy with the Snuza.
 Go on Amazon to read some of the testimonials and tell me if you don’t get goosebumps….

 Yet another step up (technology-wise) is the Owlet Baby Monitor.
 Owlet uses a soft sock (the Smart Sock) that goes on baby’s foot, which uses pulse oximetry to monitor your baby’s blood flow and oxygen saturation.

-Again, I don’t consider any of these to be must-haves, but get one if it will help you relax — and don’t apologize for it 😉
+Again, I don’t consider any of these to be must-haves, but get one if it will help you relax — and don’t apologize over it 😉